storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 Your outline has only one Story Overview; it’s created automatically when you open or create a new outline.
 The Story Overview is the root of the Navigation Pane tree, and all other Story Elements are below it.

-Every majfor form also has a full-page tab (labeled Notes) which holds your general notes and thoughts regarding the story element.
+Every major form also has a full-page tab (labeled Notes) which holds your general notes and thoughts regarding the story element.
 We won’t talk about these again; just be aware that they’re there.

 ### Status Bar ###